 Recently, John was poached by another company in his industry, and was paid a premium for it.

 It's clear that John has a career moat: his job requires such a rare and valuable skillset that companies can’t easily replace him with another engineer.
-He never has to worry about losing his job in the short term, and as long as his skillset is difficult to earn — and so long as governments and companies need internet cables — he can rest secure in his career.
+He never has to worry about losing his job in the short term, and as long as his skillset is difficult to learn — and so long as governments and companies need internet cables — he can rest secure in his career.

 John’s history was as varied and as full of odd stops and starts as many of the other career stories that Newport documents in So Good.
 But studying John’s story isn’t as useful to us as learning the right lessons from it.
 We can’t replicate John’s life, after all.
 But we can draw generalisable lessons, and test them to see if they are applicable to ours.